Your feedback to us

 Occasionally there are disputes of a personal nature.
 These are rare, but cannot be ruled out in a large organisation like a university.
 Personal difficulties may arise if you believe that another student or a member of staff is discriminating against your or harassing you on the grounds of personal dislike or broader prejudice.
 In such circumstances you may take the matter up with your YearTutor, who will help you refer the issue to the appropriate authority.
 If you do not feel comfortable doing this, you may contact the Students' Union Education Officer or the Student Advice Centre for support.

-In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Directors of Academic and Pastoral Support (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).
+In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Senior Tutor (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).

 Formal channels (Stage 2)

-In cases where you have raised an issue in Stage 1 of the complaints process with a member of the Department and have not received a response with which you are satisfied, or in cases which are significantly serious or complex to be dealt with informally, you should then put your complaint in writing (within 10 University working days of receiving the Stage 1 response) to the Quality Assurance Manager by emailing email@example.com.
+In cases where you have raised an issue in Stage 1 of the complaints process with a member of the Department and have not received a response with which you are satisfied, or in cases which are significantly serious or complex to be dealt with informally, you should then put your complaint in writing (within 10 University working days of receiving the Stage 1 response) to the Head of Administration (Teaching and Learning) by emailing firstname.lastname@example.org.
 You will then receive an initial response to inform you that your complaint has been received, and your complaint will be investigated.
 You can expect to receive a response from the Head of Department or their Deputy within 30 University working days.

 If, having received the response from the Head of Department or their Deputy, you remain dissatisfied with the outcome of consideration of your complaint, then, if you meet the published criteria, you can apply for a review of the Stage 2 process to include previously unavailable evidence or determine that appropriate processes were followed and that the Stage 2 decision was reasonable.
 For further details, please see the Student Complaints Resolution Procedure.